BaiganKing/Computer-Architecture/FAQ.md

 ADD FL,R0  ; INVALID--FL is not a general-purpose register
 ```

-In `class CPU`, it's convenient to represent the general purpose registers with
+In `struct cpu`, it's convenient to represent the general purpose registers with
 an array for easy indexing from `0` to `7`.

 ------------------------------------------------------------------------